Homebrew/homebrew-cask/doc/CASK_NAMING_REFERENCE.md

   * If the version number is arranged to occur in the middle of the App name, it should also be removed.
 Example: [IntelliJ IDEA 13 CE.app](../Casks/intellij-idea-ce.rb).
   * Remove from the end: "mac", "for mac", "for OS X".
-These terms are generally added to ports such as "MAME OS X.app".
-Exception: when the software is not a port, but "Mac" is an inseparable part of the name or branding, as in 'PlayForMac.app'
+These terms are generally added to ported software such as "MAME OS X.app".
+Exception: when the software is not a port, but "Mac" is an inseparable part of the name, without which the name would not make sense, for example [PlayForMac.app](../Casks/playformac.rb).
   * Remove from the end: hardware designations such as "for x86", "32-bit", "ppc".
   * Remove from the end: software framework names such as "Qt", "Gtk", "Wx", "Java", "Oracle JVM", etc.
     Exception: the framework is the product being Casked: [java.rb](../Casks/java.rb).